mastodon/mastodon-ios/Documentation/Snapshot.md

 ## How it works
 We use `xcodebuild` CLI tool to trigger UITest.

-Set the `name` in `-destinatio` option to add device for snapshot.
+Set the `name` in `-destination` option to add device for snapshot.
 For example:
 `-destination 'platform=iOS Simulator,name=iPad Pro (12.9-inch) (5th generation)' \`

 You can list the avaiable simulator: